monsonite/MINT-Documentation/Chapter4_9_draft.md

 In MINT, a VARIABLE is a fixed location in memory where we can store a 16-bit number and retrieve it easily.

 By way of convention, USER VARIABLES are defined by a single lower case alpha character.
-There are 26 of these, a to z.
+There are 26 of these, `a` to `z`.

 There are really only 3 things we can do with a variable: